openHPI/xikolo-video-player/src/components/providers/kaltura/readme.md

 ### `exitFullscreen() => Promise<void>`

-Exit Fullscreen on the Vimeo player
+Exit Fullscreen on the Kaltura player

 #### Returns